tylerbcrawford/monsterr-media-server/README.md

-# Monsterr Media Server
+# 🎬 Monsterr Media Server

-A comprehensive, Docker-based media server solution with automated management and a user-friendly web interface.
+Take control of your digital media while protecting your privacy with Monsterr Media Server.
+This comprehensive, Docker-based solution puts you in charge of your entertainment without compromising security.

+Built with a security-first approach, Monsterr provides:

+- 🔒 Complete data privacy - your media stays under your control
+- 🛡️ Enterprise-grade security with two-factor authentication and fail2ban protection
+- 🌐 Secure remote access with VPN integration
+- 📊 Real-time monitoring and threat detection
+- 🎯 Automated media management with granular access controls

+Perfect for privacy-conscious users who want a secure, self-hosted alternative to traditional streaming services.

 ## Features